nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/deployment-considerations.md

 Keep in mind the following notes on performance:

-- Sync Gateway nodes don’t keep any local state, so they don’t require any disk.
+- Sync Gateway nodes don’t keep any local state, so they don’t require any disk beyond what's needed for logging and the application itself.
-- Sync Gateway nodes do not cache much in RAM.
+- Sync Gateway nodes do not cache much in RAM (and this is [tunable](https://developer.couchbase.com/documentation/mobile/1.4/guides/sync-gateway/config-properties/index.html#cache)).
 Every request is handled independently.
 The Sync Gateway is written with the Go programming language, which does use garbage collection, so the memory usage might be somewhat higher than for C code.
 However, memory usage shouldn’t be excessive, provided the number of simultaneous requests per node is kept limited.
 - Go is good at multiprocessing.
 It uses lightweight threads and asynchronous I/O. Adding more CPU cores to a Sync Gateway node can speed it up.
 - As is typical with databases, writes are going to put a greater load on the system than reads.
 In particular, replication and channels imply that there’s a lot of fan-out, where making a change triggers sending notifications to many other clients, who then perform reads to get the new data.